-The most common treatment for breast cancer includes surgery, chemotherapy, radiotherapy and hormonal therapy.
-Your treatment plan may include some or all of these, either way it is most likely you will experience some side effects.
+The most common treatment for breast cancer includes chemotherapy, surgery, radiotherapy and hormonal therapy.
+Your treatment plan may include some or all of these, exposing you to some of the following side effects:

 Some of the physical symptoms you may experience are: